getarunkumarbabu/DatabricksModules_Patterns/modules/databricks_cluster/README.md

 # Azure Databricks Cluster Module

-This comprehensive module manages Azure Databricks compute clusters with support for various Azure VM types and advanced cluster configurations.
-It provides a flexible interface for creating and managing clusters optimized for various workloads like ETL, ML training, and interactive analytics on Azure Databricks.
+This module manages Azure Databricks compute clusters with support for various Azure VM types and configurations.
+It provides a flexible interface for creating and managing clusters optimized for various workloads like ETL, ML training, and interactive analytics.

 ## Features

-- Azure VM type selection and optimization
+- Support for Azure VM types and instance pools
-- Fixed-size and autoscaling clusters with Azure Spot instances
+- Fixed-size and autoscaling cluster configurations
-- Azure-specific security and networking features
+- Azure Spot instance support for cost optimization
-- Azure Monitor integration for logging
+- Integration with Azure security features
-- Azure Key Vault integration for secrets
+- Custom initialization scripts
-- Library and initialization script management
+- Library management and dependencies
-- Workload-specific optimizations for Azure
+- Workload-specific optimizations

 ## Requirements